RedHatNordicsSA/ansible-roadshow/labs/lab-9/README.md

 ```

 ```
-Lab exercise below
+END OF TEST FRAMEWORK
 ```

-1. Let's apply above test framework on below playbook.
+:boom: Let's apply above test framework on below playbook.
 Create a new playbook $WORK_DIR/problem.yml by copying below code into your terminal:
 ```
 cd $WORK_DIR
 cat << 'EOF' >problem.yml